-Here we take a look at the career of 12th-century contender for the English throne the Empress Matilda and her struggle against her rival King Stephen…or is that against his wife, also called Matilda?
+Here we look at the career of Empress Matilda, the 12th-century contender for the English throne, and her struggle against her rival King Stephen… or is that against his wife, also called Matilda?
 Powerful women, battling knights and sieges of doughty fortresses characterise this fascinating story.

 Since we left off from our exploration of Aethelflaed in Anglo-Saxon England, a lot has changed in the country.

 England has been conquered by the Normans and ruled by French speaking nobles since the battle of Hastings in 1066.
 The Kings of England and the upper tier of nobility have interests in lands in France as well as England.
 The Channel is not so much a barrier as a throughfare between these areas.

 Matilda is the daughter of King Henry I of England, youngest son of William the Conqueror.
 Her father marries off his daughter Matilda to the future ‘Holy Roman’ Emperor Henry V- essentially the ruler of Germany- when she is still a child.
 Hence her title of ‘Empress’.
 Matilda grows up and is educated in Germany, proud of her imperial title and status.

 Her brother William, who would normally have become King after Henry I is drowned in a tragic shipwreck in 1120, leaving Henry I with no male heir.

 A rebellious daughter?